Insurance, Information & Documents

 Emergencies and claims

-Healix International are appointed by the University and our travel insurance provider Royal and Sun Alliance (RSA), to provide assistance in the event of an emergency (e.g. accident, illness, lost travel documents, political unrest).
+Healix International are appointed to provide assistance in the event of an emergency (e.g. accident, illness, lost travel documents, political unrest)

 How do I download the Healix Sentinel Travel Oracle app?